LCPQ/qcmath/README.md

 - print supplementary information about the calculation with the keyword `verbose`
   - `verbose = False` by default, if `verbose = True` then more information about the CPU timing and additional quantities are printed.
 Note that this option is available for most methods in qcmath.

-Two flavors of Hartree-Fock (HF) are available in qcmath, the restricted HF (RHF) and the unrestricted HF (UHF).
-We have already seen in the previous section how to run an RHF calculation, for UHF it is very similar and we have to use "UHF"
+Two flavors of Hartree-Fock (HF) are available in qcmath: restricted HF (RHF) and unrestricted HF (UHF).
+To run a UHF calculation, one simply does

 ```ruby
 qcmath["H2","6-31g",{"UHF"}]
 ```